This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 I think the hardest part is the mental side of diabetes because it’s the part that isn’t visible.
 There’s quite a lot to think about when you have diabetes; it’s like a full-time job in itself.
 There are many mental aspects of having diabetes that we perhaps don’t realize ourselves.
 For example, the term “diabetic” can even subconsciously make us feel like we are defined by diabetes.

-The best part of diabetes is that it forces you to think about your wellbeing.
+The best part of diabetes is that it forces you to think about your well-being.
 While the mental side of diabetes is tricky, I’m also grateful that I am actually considering my mental health.

 The same goes for my body.
-Everyone is encouraged to exercise and eat well for the sake of their health, but those with diabetes notice the positive changes immediately in their blood sugar levels.
+Everyone is encouraged to exercise and eat well for the sake of their health, but those with diabetes notice positive changes immediately in their blood sugar levels.
 That means that it’s a lot clearer for someone with diabetes to notice how important it is to stay healthy and to stick with it.

 What is the best advice that you can give to non-diabetics, new diagnosed diabetics and diabetics?